On Therapy

 Suppose you have a feedback loop via some other mechanism (writing, talking to people who act as independent observers etc.); you may wish to try them before committing to therapy or in conjunction with therapy even for better results.
 Here I am listing a few good ways to start:

 First, journaling.
 I have done this in different ways over the last few years.
-Since around 2012, I had a private blog (i.e. I started a blog on Blogger, but it is not public), and I used it to write all sorts of random thoughts, bad poems, ideas, rants and whenever I wanted to vent it out.
+Since around 2012, I had a private blog (i.e. I had a blog on Blogger, but it was not public), and I used it to write all sorts of random thoughts, bad poems, ideas, rants and whenever I wanted to vent it out.

 Inspired by CGP Grey’s idea of a quarterly life review, I would add a calendar event for the start of every quarter and reflect on the how, why, what etc. of my life.
 I would add these reviews to the blog too.
 Later, I switched to daily journaling in phases between 2016 and now.
 The last time it happened with a consistency of almost a year was since November 2022.